Blaineworld/e-nglish/language/Comments.md

-# comments in e-nglish
+# comments in Engle
-To add comments to a program in e-nglish, type a semicolon (;), and everything after it on the same line will be part of the comment:
+To add comments to a program in Engle, type a semicolon (;), and everything after it on the same line will be part of the comment:

 ```
 #include console ; Printy print print.